Constraint Automata on Infinite Data Trees: From CTL(Z)/CTL*(Z) To Decision Procedures: Tree Constraint Automata for

 \section{Tree Constraint Automata for $\CTL(\Zed)$}

 Below, we harvest the first result from what is achieved in the previous section: $\satproblem{\CTL(\Zed)}$ is in \exptime.
 We follow the automata-based approach and -- after proving a refined version of the tree model property for $\CTL(\Zed)$ -- the key step is to translate $\CTL(\Zed)$ formulae into equivalent TCA (Theorem~\ref{theorem-ctlz-to-tca}).
+As usual, the tree model property means that we can restrict ourselves to tree Kripke structures to determine the satisfiability status of $\CTL(\Zed)$ formulae.
 In preparation, we first show how $\CTL(\Zed)$ formulae can be put into simple form (Proposition~\ref{proposition-simple-form}), and that the tree model property for $\CTL(\Zed)$ can follow a strict discipline (Proposition~\ref{proposition-tree-model-for-Z}).

 A $\CTL(\Zed)$ formula is in \defstyle{simple form} iff it is in negation normal form and terms are restricted to those in $\myterms{\leq 1}{\VAR}$.
 Preprocessing $\CTL(\Zed)$ formulae to obtain simple formulae is computationally harmless, but will simplify the translation of $\CTL(\Zed)$ formulae to tree constraint automata.